Why adding uncertainty into regional GVA is a good thing (maybe)

 This report applies UK Annual Business Survey uncertainty rates to region-by-industry GVA data to explore what the impact of uncertainty could be.

-It argues uncertainty is powerful because it short-circuits many unhelpful ways of thinking about growth and industrial strategy, including spurious ranks.
+It argues uncertainty is powerful because it short-circuits many unhelpful ways of thinking about growth and industrial strategy, including spurious rank-building.
+Error bars direct us back towards our regions, what we concretely know about them, and how that knowledge is built into the choices and structures we make.

-This first piece asks questions about what this might mean for regional economic thinking, with the aim of putting feedback and other work into a follow up article for the same project.
+This first piece provides tools for showing what difference uncertainty can make, and asks what this might mean for regional economic thinking, with the aim of seeking feedback for a follow up article asking: “If we accept uncertainty into regional growth data, what are the decision-making implications?”

 Resources/links